Carrot Cake Banana Bread

 - Let cool completely before storing.

-- Room Temperature: Up to 3 days in a sealed container or wrapped in foil.
+- Room Temperature: Up to 3 days in an airtight container container or wrapped in foil.

-- Fridge: Up to 1 weeks in a sealed container or wrapped in foil.
+- Refrigerator: Up to 1 weeks in a sealed container or wrapped in foil.

 - Freezer: Freeze sliced in individual portions wrapped in foil or saran and placed in a freezer-safe bag or container or freeze whole wrapped in foil in a freezer-safe bag or container.
 Thaw at room temperature or in the fridge and enjoy.